Who Is Donald Glover?

 "This is America" went on to make history in February 2019 as the first hip-hip track to win Song of the Year and Record of the Year at the Grammys.

 In 2019 Glover co-starred in the Amazon short film Guava Island, alongside Rihanna.
-Later that year he was set to be heard in a CGI-animated remake of The Lion King, voicing the character of Simba.
+That summer he headlined a CGI-animated remake of The Lion King as the voice of Simba.
+His castmates included Beyoncé as Simba's love interest, Nala, and Seth Rogen as the dim but endearing warthog, Pumbaa.

 Donald Glover Movies and TV Shows